MarkowskiRafal/Cinema-booking-system/README.md

 - Additional menu with more options for admin who can add, edit and delete movies.
 - Admin can add, edit and delete the day and time when a particular movie will be playing in the cinema.
 - Non logged in users can register and login to the application.
-- Logged in users can reserve seats.
+- Logged in users can reserveSeatConfiguration seats.
-- Seats validation: user cannot reserve the entire cinema hall or leave a seat empty.
+- Seats validation: user cannot reserveSeatConfiguration the entire cinema hall or leave a seat empty.
 - User registration validation: each field must be entered correctly.
 - User must confirm his registration to the e-mail adress he provided.
 - Seats are divided into reserved(green) and unreserved(red).